imbue-ai/detent/README.md

 ### Permission checks.

-Once defined, request matches can be combined in a two-level rules hierarchy, like this:
+Once defined, request patterns can be combined in a two-level rules hierarchy, like this:

 ```json
 {